-Although we cruised this route by car, it would also make for a great motorbiking or cycling adventure.
-The back road from Khao Yai to Wang Nam Kiew town doesn’t have an official name, but it’s the last possible left-hand turn before hitting the Khao Yai national park gates if coming from the north on route 2090 from Pak Chong (follow signs for Toscana Valley, a gaudy Italian-themed shopping centre).
+Although we did this route by car, it would also make for a great motorbiking or cycling trip.
+Highway 3052 is the last possible left turn before hitting the Khao Yai national park gates if coming from the north on Thanarat Road from Pak Chong (follow signs for Toscana Valley, a gaudy Italian-themed shopping centre).

 By David Luekens

-Last updated on 3rd December, 2014.
+Last updated on 22nd July, 2016.